Published

 Creatrix Campus — the all-in-one campus suite

-Two honest notes.
-Strategy is one module inside a sprawling suite, so it's ERP-first, not strategy-first.
+Two honest notes: strategy is one module inside a sprawling suite, so it's ERP-first, not strategy-first.
 And its accreditation standards lean global — ABET, AACSB, NAAC, NBA — so US institutions should confirm depth on SACSCOC or HLC specifically before committing.

 AchieveIt — execution without the academic layer

 AchieveIt is a capable strategy-execution engine.
-Goals, initiatives, KPIs, automated progress updates, exception management, a clean "plan-on-a-page" view.
+Goals, initiatives, KPIs, automated progress updates, exception management, a clean plan-on-a-page view.
 For tracking a plan across many units, it works.

 Elate — the AI-native newcomer

-Elate is the closest in spirit to a modern strategy-execution platform, and it's the sharpest UX in the category.
+Elate is the closest in spirit to a modern strategy-execution platform, and it has the sharpest UX in the category.
 Built for strategy leaders and chiefs of staff, with AI features for analyzing plans, flagging risk, and drafting cabinet and trustee reports.
 Universities like Buffalo, UNC Pembroke, and Fairfield use it.

 Microsoft and Tableau — the tools you already own